otrv4/otrv4/otrv4.md

 ## Implementation Notes

-### Considerations for Networks that allow Multiple Devices
+### Considerations for Networks that allow Multiple Clients

-When using a transport network that allows multiple devices to be simultaneously logged in with the same peer identifier, make sure to identify the other participant by its device-specific identifier and not only the peer identifier (for example, using XMPP full JID instead of bare JID).
-Doing so allows establishing multiple OTR channels at the same time with multiple devices from the other participant.
-This can cost that the client manages this exposure (for example, XMPP clients can decide to reply only to the device you have more recently received a message from).
+When using a transport network that allows multiple clients to be simultaneously logged in with the same peer identifier, make sure to identify the other participant by its client-specific identifier and not only the peer identifier (for example, using XMPP full JID instead of bare JID).
+Doing so allows establishing multiple OTR channels at the same time with multiple clients from the other participant.
+This can cost that the client manages this exposure (for example, XMPP clients can decide to reply only to the client you have more recently received a message from).

 ## Forging Transcripts